GLcadet/react-penguins/README.md

-# react-penguins
+This project is based on [Create React App](https://github.com/facebookincubator/create-react-app).

-a reacte-cli is based on create-react-app
+The main purpose is for its own convenience.